slashequip/laravel-viewables/README.md

 ## Rendering The View

-To serve a view, use the helper function `viewable()`.
-You may pass an instance of your viewable class to this helper function:
+~~To serve a view, use the helper function `viewable()`.
+You may pass an instance of your viewable class to this helper function:~~

+As of release 0.2 Viewables implement Laravel's Responsable Interface which now allows you to return a new instance of a Viewable Class straight from the controller.
+The `viewable()` function is still available but will be removed in a future release.

 ```
 <?php